wqhanginge/MiniGames/GameofLife/GameofLife.md

 **AppType: Win32**

-A simple simulator for Conway's Game of Life.
+A simple simulator for Conway's *Game of Life*.

 ## Features

 - Support a custom game map size up to **65535x65535**.
 - Support initializing the game map randomly or from a file.
 - Support **2** types of map edges: **bounded** and **unbounded**.
-- Support changing the running speed.
+- Support multiple running speeds.
 - Support several different display sizes.
 - Support **insert mode**, which is allowed to modify the game map contents after initializing.